yihui/yihui.org/.ai/guides/writing-style.md

 ## 5. Sentence and Paragraph Style

--   Sentences vary freely between short punchy ones and longer complex ones.
-Do not write in uniform sentence length.
+-   Sentence length varies naturally.
+Let the content drive the rhythm.
+Some sentences will be long and complex; others will be short.
+Do not manufacture short punchy sentences just to vary texture---that quickly feels affected.
--   Short, even one-sentence paragraphs are fine and often used for emphasis or comic timing.
+-   Short, even one-sentence paragraphs can work well for genuine emphasis or comic timing, but only when the moment earns it.
+They are a tool, not a default.
+Use them sparingly, and do not reach for them in every post.
 -   Rhetorical questions are a common device: pose a question, then immediately answer it (or leave it deliberately unanswered to invite thought).
--   Parenthetical asides `(like this)` are used frequently for quick humor, context, or caveats --- keep them short.
+-   Parenthetical asides `(like this)` are used frequently for quick humor, context, or caveats---keep them short.
--   Use em-dashes for a stronger interruption or elaboration --- like this --- where a comma feels too weak and a parenthesis feels too formal.
+-   Use em-dashes for a stronger interruption or elaboration---like this---where a comma feels too weak and a parenthesis feels too formal. **No spaces around em-dashes.**

 --------------------------------------------------------------------------------